Ditch the Sponge: 5 Reasons to Try Swedish Dishcloths in Your Kitchen

 Another thing I appreciate about MightyNest is that they give back by donating up to 15% of every purchase you make to your local school!
 This includes your monthly MightyFix shipment, as well as other products you add to your order.
 If you do not have children in school you can choose to donate to your grandchild’s school or to a niece’s or nephew’s.

 To start getting the MightyFix, you can subscribe via this link.
-Your first month will only cost $1.00, and will include the Swedish dishcloths!
-Clicking through this link will apply the discount to your cart, but you can also enter the code ROOTEDDISHCLOTHS at checkout.
+Your first month will only cost $3.00, and will include the Swedish dishcloths!
+Clicking through this link will apply the discount to your cart.

 If you’ve ever wished you had a better alternative to kitchen sponges, give Swedish dishcloths a try!